Cabin John, Maryland

-Cabin John is a census-designated place and an unincorporated area in Montgomery County, Maryland, United States.
-Its original southern boundary encompassed a section of the Chesapeake and Ohio Canal (C&O) including locks 8–12, and the northern shore of the Potomac River.
-It is also the access point to Plummers Island, originally owned by The Washington Biologists’ Field Club and called “the most thoroughly studied island in North America.”
-Cabin John is the location of the Union Arch Bridge built between 1857 and 1864; at the time of its completion, the bridge embodied the longest single-span masonry arch in the world and remains the longest in the United States.
+Cabin John is a census-designated place and unincorporated area in Montgomery County, Maryland, United States.
+As of the 2020 census, it had a population of 2,459.
+Overlooking the Potomac River, it is a suburb of Washington, D.C.

 History

-Early land records in 1715 cite Captain John's Run, now Cabin John Creek.
+Early land records in 1715 cite Captain John's Run, now called Cabin John Creek.
 The toponym "Cabin John" is thought to be a corruption of the name "Captain John", but the origin of the name remains unresolved.

-Immediately adjacent to the west end of the Union Arch Bridge, overlooking the river, was the historic Cabin John Bridge Hotel.
+Cabin John is the location of the Union Arch Bridge, built between 1857 and 1864 over Cabin John Creek; at the time of its completion, the bridge was the longest single-span masonry arch in the world and remains the longest in the United States.
+The Cabin John Bridge Hotel was built in 1870 adjacent to the west end of the Union Arch Bridge, overlooking the Potomac.
 Originally a refreshment stand and boarding house for bridge workers, it grew into "a sumptuous establishment frequented by the most powerful politicians and important social figures of Washington, D.C."
-In its heydays of the 1890s to early 1900s, "the hotel was so lavish and became so important a destination for Washingtonians that The Washington Post reported about it regularly."
+In its heyday of the 1890s to early 1900s, "the hotel was so lavish and became so important a destination for Washingtonians that The Washington Post reported about it regularly."
+The hotel was destroyed by fire in 1931.

+The neighborhood was connected by streetcar to Georgetown from 1897 to the 1930s and to Bethesda, Maryland, from about 1900.
+Streetcar service ended c.
+1960.